Russia, China urge North Korea to drop rocket launch plan

 "In the present circumstances, we hope all sides can be calm and restrained and not take any moves to worsen the problem.
 China will remain in touch and coordinate with all sides."

-In Washington, U.S. State Department spokeswoman Victoria Nuland condemned the launch plan on Sunday, calling it a provocative threat to the Asia-Pacific region.
+In Washington, U.S. State Department spokeswoman Victoria Nuland condemned the launch plan on Sunday as a provocative threat to the Asia-Pacific region.

 ELECTION IN SOUTH